Applications of the close-limit approximation: horizonless compact objects and scalar fields: Extreme Compact Objects

 \subsubsection{Results of the numerical integration}

 Figure~\ref{fig:BBHvsBECO} shows the Zerilli quadrupolar waveform generated by the head-on collision of two spherically symmetric compact objects starting from rest, evaluated at the extraction radius $r_*^{\rm extr}=400\,M$.
 The waveforms are rescaled by $16Z_0^2/M$, and thus they do not depend neither on $Z_0$ nor on $M$.
 We compare processes leading to a Schwarzschild BH (dashed curve) and to an ECO with $\epsilon=10^{-10}$ and $\mathfrak{R}=0.1$ (solid line).
-The early-time component of the signals parts are identical, while they differ at late times, since the ECO collision signal is characterized by a series of ``echoes'', which are a characteristic feature of GW signals from ECOs (see e.g.~\cite{Cardoso:2016rao,Cardoso:2016oxy,Mark:2017dnq,Cardoso:2017cqb,Correia:2018apm,Cardoso:2019rvt}).
+The signals are identical at early times while they differ at late times, since the ECO collision signal is characterized by a series of ``echoes'', which are a characteristic feature of GW signals from ECOs (see e.g.~\cite{Cardoso:2016rao,Cardoso:2016oxy,Mark:2017dnq,Cardoso:2017cqb,Correia:2018apm,Cardoso:2019rvt}).
 We stress again that, in this approximation, the signal depends on the nature of the final object, but it does not depend on whether the colliding objects are BHs or ECOs.

 A simple interpretation of the echo structure is the following.
 The light ring excitation by the initial data is followed by its ``relaxation''.
 Since both BHs and ECOs have equivalent geometries close to the light ring, they both relax in the same way~\cite{Cardoso:2016rao,Cardoso:2016oxy,Cardoso:2017cqb,Cardoso:2019rvt}.
 This relaxation produces an outgoing wave, which corresponds to the early part and ringdown of the signal.
 But there's also an ``ingoing'' wave which interacts with the ECO via boundary conditions.
 Due to a nonzero reflectivity, the ingoing pulse is partly reflected back, and interacts with the light ring again.
 The process continues and produces a sequence of distorted copies of the original burst, i.e. the echoes.